 You’ll get about an hour to read, watch TV or do your normal bedtime ritual.
 The sleep technologist will turn off the lights around 10 p.m. so you can get about eight hours of sleep.
 Patients who can’t fall asleep can take a mild sedative to help them doze off and get accurate results.

 You’ll be monitored throughout the night.
-The technologist can start a continuous positive airway pressure (CPAP) ventilator or give treatment for restless legs if needed.
+The technologist can start a continuous positive airway pressure (CPAP) device or give treatment for restless legs if needed.
 If you need to use the bathroom, the technologist can disconnect wires so you can get up.

 After the study, you can get dressed and drive home.
 You may get set up with treatment for your sleep disorder the same day if the sleep medicine doctor reads your study results while you get ready in the morning.